How to Avoid Your Cat Sleep on Your Bed

 However, sleeping under the same cover as your cat isn’t right for all cat owners.
 If you are asthmatic or allergic to cat fur, it’s best not to let your cat sleep in your bedroom.
 All the more, on your bed.

-Also, some cats may like to hop on and off the bed, or meowing away most of the time.
-In some cases, they may hog the cover, and disturbing your sleep, it’s best to keep the bed to yourself.
+Also, some cats may like to hop on and off the bed or meowing away most of the time.
+In some cases, they may hog the cover and disturbing your sleep, and it’s best to keep the bed to yourself.

-Mayo Clinic Study on Sleep Disturbances Due to Cats
+Mayo Clinic Study on Disturbances Due to Cat Sleep on their Beds

 Mayo Clinic has conducted a recent study and found that over half of their patients who came for consultations at its sleep clinic were pet owners whose sleep was disturbed by their pets.
-Based on the study, it was found that 41% of the sleep-deprived pet owners disclosed that the disturbances were due to their pets sharing their bed, while 58% disclosed that it was due to their respective cat sleep in the same room which caused problems as a result of pet owners’ snoring and other interruptions.
+Based on the study, 41% of the sleep-deprived pet owners disclosed that the disturbances were due to their pets sharing their bed.
+In comparison, 58% disclosed that it was due to their respective cat sleep in the same room, which caused problems due to pet owners’ snoring and other interruptions.

 You’ll feel lethargic the next morning if you didn’t get enough sleep the night before.
-This slows down your reflexes and issues such as losing focus arises.
+It slows down your reflexes and issues such as losing focus arises.
 As a result, you’ll be unable to make a fast decision during an emergency.
-This is a major contribution to automobile accidents.
+It is a major contribution to automobile accidents.

-If you feel that it’s high time to decide that your bedroom is a no cat sleep zone, doing so will need a great deal of effort — it’s known that cats dislike giving up their territory — but it can be done.
+If you feel that it’s high time to decide that your bedroom is a no-cat sleeping zone, doing so will need a great deal of effort — it’s known that cats dislike giving up their territory — but you can reverse it.

 How to Help Your Cat Adapt without Sharing Your Bed